 In Granger v.
 Granger, 2016 ONCA 945, the court revoked the Power of Attorney as the trial judge considered the daughter’s domineering and bullying nature and her influence over the mother, along with his observation of the daughter sitting in the back of the courtroom trying to influence her mother’s testimony.
 The trial judge said he had “little to no doubt that Helena has orchestrated all of the events giving rise to the transfer of the property to herself and Katarina in joint tenancy.”

-Call our senior Vancouver Setting Aside Power of Attorney Lawyers today at 604-602-9000 to get the help you need to stop your loved one being taken advantage of.
+Call our senior Vancouver Setting Aside Power of Attorney Lawyers today at 604-602-9000 to get the help you need to stop your loved one from being taken advantage of.